-Ad tech is commonly seen as platforms and tools to not only advertise online, but to target ads to make them more effective, build your outward brand to attract any potential customers to you, and to track the effect this all has on your revenue.
-At the same time, ad tech is utilized by publishers who want build revenue by selling advertising opportunities.
+Ad tech is commonly seen as platforms and tools that help you not only advertise online, but target ads to make them more effective, build your outward brand to attract potential customers to you, and track the effect of all this on your revenue.
+At the same time, ad tech is utilized by publishers who want to build revenue by selling advertising opportunities.
 It helps publishers optimize their advertising platforms and gives them analytics for tracking revenue and ROI.

 Examples of ad tech

-Martech takes the more personable approach to reaching customers.
-Tools and software under the marketing tech approach use direct methods of fostering good relationships with those who have been identified as a company's target audience – past customers or those who have expressed interest in becoming customers.
+Marketing tech takes the more personable approach to reaching customers.
+Tools and software under the martech approach use direct methods of fostering good relationships with those who have been identified as your company's target audience – past customers or those who have expressed interest in becoming customers.

-This specifies another clear difference between ad tech audiences and martech audiences.
-Martech audiences have opted into interactions with your company in some form, while ad tech audiences are mostly unsolicited, targeted by their demographics and available consumer data.
+This specifies another clear difference between ad tech and martech audiences.
+Martech audiences have opted in to interactions with your company in some form, while ad tech audiences are mostly unsolicited, targeted by their demographics and available consumer data.

 Examples of marketing tech

 Ad tech and martech are both essential tools for a successful business, and there's a lot of crossover and synergy between the two.
-For martech to be effective, you need a large base of current customers to market to and service.
-Advertising is a way to field interest from large swaths of individuals it targets, and once they express interest in your company, that's when martech takes over to further engage them.
+Advertising is a way to field interest from large swaths of targeted individuals, and once they express interest in your company, that's when martech takes over to further engage them.
+For martech to be effective, you need a large base of current customers to market to and serve.

 Ad tech cannot function optimally without data, and marketing tech can provide vast amounts of data.
 Building a profile of your most likely customers, you can target your ads using search keywords and frequently visited websites.
 Many ad tech and martech companies and products are already converging to form all-in-one platforms where data from ad tech could be used for martech and vice versa, so that is something to watch for.